we-art-o-nauts/we-art-o-nauts.github.io/README.md

-Our purpose is to build a functional and easy-to-use prototype for **exploring open and curated cultural data with virtual reality** in a museum setting, providing a **modern, fun and intriguing visitor experience**.
+A functional and easy-to-use prototype for **exploring open and curated cultural data with virtual reality** in a museum setting, providing a **modern, fun and intriguing visitor experience**.

-We propose setting up a VR viewer device close to museum objects, which is used to access detailed views and interesting facts in a 360° timeline with voiceovers and imagery.
+[We](#contact) propose setting up a VR viewer device close to museum objects, which is used to access detailed views and interesting facts in a 360° timeline with voiceovers and imagery.
 Focusing on one art piece, we collect data about its history, inception, and conservation efforts to present day, and implement a concept and process that anyone could easily reuse for any art object in any museum.

 ## Demo